 SundaySky also experienced other challenges, including:

 “The duplication of alerts coming in at all times of the day became overwhelming.
 We needed to find a solution that would allow us to spend our time building tools rather than trying to respond to duplicate alerts,” shared Geller.

-To help reduce the noise, SundaySky turned to PagerDuty to streamline their incident management process.
-Within a month, SundaySky was able to implement PagerDuty into their customer support stack, eliminating the need for the outside NOC agency, which helped reduce operational costs for the company.
+To help reduce the noise, SundaySky turned to PagerDuty to streamline the incident management process.
+Within a month, SundaySky was able to implement PagerDuty into its customer support stack, eliminating the need for the outside NOC agency, which helped reduce operational costs for the company.

 Today, Geller’s team uses PagerDuty’s Zendesk integration to track customer support-related incidents.
 When an incident comes in through PagerDuty, a support ticket is opened in Zendesk and the incident information is filled into the ticket, helping the team track incidents specific to customer support.